particle-iot/socket/README.md

 ## The Story

-Development of the Spark Socket began in December, 2011, sparked (sorry) by a conversation over dinner in a Japanese restaurant with Zach's then-girlfriend's (now fiancee's) parents.
+Development of the Spark Socket began in December, 2011, sparked (sorry) by Zach's experiences with his deaf father.
 Over the next eleven months, Spark went from an idea to a product.
 On November 13, 2012, the Spark Socket was published on the crowdfunding platform Kickstarter.
 The Kickstarter campaign site can be found [here](http://www.kickstarter.com/projects/sparkdevices/spark-upgrade-your-lights-with-wi-fi-and-apps).

 The Spark Socket Kickstarter campaign ran from November 13, 2012 to December 13, 2012.
 In that time, roughly 1,600 individuals devoted their time and money to supporting Spark with a total of $125,588 pledged.
 The funding threshold, however, for the campaign was $250,000.
 Because that threshold was not reached by the end of the campaign, the campaign closed unsuccessfully, and no credit cards were charged.